MVP and Cy Young watch: Is Aaron Judge the clear front-runner in the AL?

 Ramirez has played his way into the back end of this discussion after a June in which, according to the Elias Sports Bureau, he became the first player in the modern era to record at least 14 extra-base hits in a seven-game span.

-It has been quite the jump to All-Star standout for Ramirez the past two seasons.
+In the past two seasons, Ramirez has made the jump from solid infielder to All-Star standout.
 Remember that this is someone who hit .219 two years ago.

-Now, he's on a 22-game tear since June 14 in which he's leading the majors with a .440 batting average and 1.370 OPS.
+Since June 14, he's on a 22-game tear in which he's leading the majors with a .440 batting average and 1.370 OPS.
 His 2.3 WAR since Trout's injury is second among position players.

 AL Cy Young